innaaznauryan/watchStore/README.md

-# watchStore
+# Watch Store

-Welcome to a Watch Store project!
+You can see the project live via this link!
+[Watch Store](https://watchstorecss.netlify.app/)

 This is a showcase of a fully responsive user interface for a watch store, implemented using SASS (Syntactically Awesome Style Sheets) for styling.